infinum/frontend-handbook/React/Testing/User actions.md

 ### What is `userEvent`?

 [userEvent](https://testing-library.com/docs/user-event/intro) is a library that simulates user actions like clicking, typing, tabbing, etc., in a way that closely mimics real user behavior.
-It builds upon the `fireEvent` utility, also from React Testing Library, but provides a more user-centric experience for firing events.
+It builds upon the `fireEvent` utility, also from React Testing Library, but provides a more user-centric experience for simulating events.

 ### Why Use `userEvent`?